IbDX/QuizGen/technical_readme/01_architecture_stack.md

 ## 🔄 State Management (Finite State Machine)

 The application flow is strictly controlled by the `appState` variable in `App.tsx`.
-This ensures the user cannot be in an undefined state (e.g., trying to grade an exam that hasn't started).
+This ensures the user cannot be in an undefined state.

 ```mermaid
 stateDiagram-v2